crt25/collimator/docs/infrastructure/iframe-rpc.md

 ##### Parameters

-- `handleRequest`: function handling incoming requests from the app.
+- `handleRequest`: function handling incoming requests from the embedded app.
 - `onAppAvailable`: callback triggered when the app is ready.

 ##### Returns